-Dental cleaning is one of the most performed procedures here at McDonald Dental.
+Dental cleaning is one of the most performed procedures here at Kevin Nail, DDS Family & Cosmetic Dentistry.
 Cleaning is an essential part of your periodic dental checkup.
 A lot of people tend to imagine dental cleanings is a dreadful procedure.
 You’ve probably heard stories about strange noises, prodding, jaw discomfort during the procedure.
 It is not anywhere as awful as you’ve been made to imagine.
 The procedure is often painless and simple.

 We make an effort to ensure our clients understand the procedures we are carrying out on them.
 Our dentists will carefully take you through the procedure they intend to carry out on you before they proceed.
 The steps below are what you can expect during a dental cleanings procedure.